Advanced Bariatric Laparoscopic Surgery

 Laparoscopic Bariatric Procedures

-Our team at LIMARP can perform almost every bariatric procedure laparoscopically, including:
+Our team at LIMARP can perform most bariatric procedure laparoscopically, including:

-During your initial consultation, Dr. Pompa can determine which procedure is best suited to your weight loss goals and whether or not it can be performed laparoscopically.
+During your initial consultation, Dr. Pompa can determine which procedure is best suited to your weight loss goals and whether it can be performed laparoscopically.

 Are You Ready for Laparoscopic Bariatric Surgery?